Sponsor and status

 Length: 3 pages

-This resolution was introduced on June 16, 1998, in a previous session of Congress, but was not enacted.
+This resolution was introduced on June 16, 1998, in a previous session of Congress, but it did not receive a vote.

 Jun 16, 1998